 In this new article in Higher Education, Marianne Ekman, Monica Lindgren and Johann Packendorff discuss how ‘managerialist’ and ‘leaderist’ discourses are drawn upon in the context of the deregulation of Swedish higher education.
 As of 2011, there has been new legislation that frames Swedish universities as ‘autonomous’ and transfers most of the regulative responsibilities from the government level to university vice-chancellors.
 The aim of this article is to inquire into how tensions within and between managerialist and leaderist discourse are handled in the promotion of New Public Management reforms and the conse- quences thereof in terms of how leadership in the higher education sector is constructed.
 We analyse how these discourses are employed in the core documents leading up to the 2010 Riksdag decision to enact most of the proposed deregulations, and the subsequent evaluation undertaken by the social democratic government that took over in 2014.
 Based in this analysis, we suggest that the texts indeed draw upon notions of leadership and leaders as necessary for Swedish universities to survive and thrive in the future, but that the envisaged practise of this ‘strong leadership’ can either be characterised as a discursive void or described in terms of de- personalised, instrumental managerial surveillance and control.
 Read the article open access at the journal homepage!

-We are both researchers and teachers in Industrial Management at the Royal Institute of Technology (KTH), Stockholm, Sweden.
-Aside from living together, we also run several joint professional projects within research, teaching, and consulting.
-Our research spans fields like project management, entrepreneurship, gender studies and leadership, usually studied from constructionist, individual or critical perspectives.
+We are both professors of Industrial Economics and Management at the KTH Royal Institute of Technology, Stockholm, Sweden.
+Aside from living together, we also run several joint professional projects within research, teaching, public speaking and consulting.
+We are interested in organization and management in a wide sense, but focused on project management, entrepreneurship, gender studies and leadership.

 /Monica & Johann